tpoechtrager/osxcross/README.md

 ### INSTALLATION: ###

-Download the SDK version you want to the tarball/ (important!) directory.
+Download the SDK version (links below) you want to the tarball/ (important!) directory.

 Then assure you have the following installed on your Linux box: